M74 is an independent contemporary furniture, crafts & homewares shop, in Linlithgow, Scotland.

 We worked hard, and eventually (as everyone who has worked very hard at something will tell you) it began to pay off.

-Our team and style grew organically, and we were humbled to be commissioned by the likes of Burberry, Bentley, Aesop, Jaguar Land Rover and the Glasgow School of Art to develop, design, and finely handcraft a series of truly remarkable bespoke furniture and objects.
-All from our base in West Lothian, Scotland.
+Our style (and our team) grew organically, and we were humbled to be commissioned by the likes of Burberry, Bentley, Aēsop, Hermès and the Glasgow School of Art to develop, design, and finely handcraft a series of very special bespoke pieces.

 Good quality, well designed and finely crafted contemporary products - of the standard we demand from our workshop and seek out in our own purchases - were something that UK shops simply did not, or could not offer.